-The second annual CivicSpark Case Competition will be taking place on Saturday, March 11th, 2017 and will be focusing on one case: Affordable Housing.
+This year’s CivicSpark Case Competition is scheduled to take place on Saturday, April 6th, 2019 and will be focusing on one case: Affordable Housing and Youth Homelessness.
 The competition is open to all undergraduate students studying within the GTHA.
 As a participant, you will:

-- 1. Form a team of three or four individuals and register as a team.
+1. Form a team of two or four individuals and register as a team.
 Your registration will be confirmed via e-mail and your team name and school published on the website.

-- 2. Each of your team members will have 48 hours to pay the registration fee. $20 by the early bird deadline (Wednesday, February 1) and $30 by the regular deadline (Wednesday, February 8).
-Upon the attendance of the competition, each member will be refunded 50% of their registration fee.
+2. Each of your team members will have 48 hours to pay the registration fee. $20 by the early bird deadline (TBA) and $30 by the regular deadline (TBA) Upon the attendance of the competition, each member will be refunded 50% of their registration fee.

-- Be given a case one month in advance of the event (Saturday, February 11th, 2017).
+Be given a case three weeks in advance of the event (TBA).

-- Submit all the work you will be using during the presentation on Saturday, March 4th, 2017 by 9:00PM EST.
+Submit all the work you will be using during the presentation on TBA.

 Exciting right?
 We will be accepting 10 teams this year so sign up quick!